Pembrokeshire

 Broad Sound: Between Skomer and Skokholm: The east going stream begins at 4 hours and 30 minutes after high water at Milford Haven.
 The west going stream begins at 1 hours and 55 minutes before high water at Milford Haven.
 The flow reaches a speed of 3 knots at springs.

 South coast of Skomer: The flow around the south tip of Skomer is almost constantly westerly.
 It flows strongly from around 3 hours before high water at Milford Haven until 3 hours after high water at Milford Haven.
 Overfalls can form around the Mew Stone.
 Fast water outside the Mew Stone, and a tidal rapid forming over a ledge inside the Mew Stone can make progressing east challenging or impossible.
+The ledge inside the Mew Stone dries at low water.

 West of Skomer and Skokholm: The north going stream begins at 2 hours and 25 minutes before high water at Milford Haven.
 The south going stream begins at 4 hours after high water at Milford Haven.
 The flow reaches a speed of 4.5 knots at springs.
 The Wildgoose Race forms off the west side of Skokholm - it can be violent on Springs when the flow opposes the wind.
 A less turbulent race forms north east of Skokholm.
 Overfalls form off the west of Skomer.